-Fifth disease is a viral infection that is common in children.
-Fifth disease is also known as erythema infectiosum or “slapped cheek disease.”
+Fifth disease (erythema infectiosum) is a viral infection that is common in children.
+Fifth disease is also known as slapped cheek disease.
 This is due to the bright red facial rash that is one of the signs of the infection.
 Fifth disease usually goes away on its own with no lasting problems.

-Pregnant women should consult their health care provider before having contact with a child with fifth disease.
+Pregnant women should talk with their healthcare provider before having contact with a child who has fifth disease.
 The virus that causes fifth disease may harm an unborn child.

 In the past, erythema infectiosum was number 5 on a list of childhood infections that cause rashes.

 Fifth disease is caused by a virus called parvovirus B19.
 The virus is spread by droplets in the air when someone who is infected sneezes or coughs.
 Most children with fifth disease catch it at school or daycare.
-The virus is contagious in its early stages, before the rash appears.
+The virus can spread from person to person (is contagious) in its early stages, before the rash appears.
 Fifth disease is most common in school-age children, but can develop at any age.

-The “prodrome” stage of fifth disease consists of a low fever, headache, chills, or respiratory symptoms.
+First stage.
+The earliest stage of fifth disease (the prodomal stage) consists of a low fever, headache, sore throat, muscle aches, chills, or respiratory symptoms.
 This often looks like a mild cold.
 Your child may feel tired, cranky, or rundown.
 This stage may come and go before you notice it.

-The second stage of fifth disease is a rash that appears on your child’s limbs and torso.
-This second rash is flat, purple-red, and “lacy” in appearance.
+Third stage.
+A rash appears on your child’s arms, legs, and torso.
+This second rash is flat, purple-red, and looks lacy.
 It is painless, but may be slightly itchy.
-The second rash may take 1 to 3 weeks to go away entirely, and may wax and wane (get better or worse) during this time.
+The second rash may take 1 to 3 weeks to go away entirely.
+It may get better or worse during this time.